baxter100/uk-crypto-tax/README.md

 1. The current model uses a FIFO strategy for the same day rule and the bread and breakfast rule stage.
 We are not sure however that this is strictly correct

 2. The current model works out the gain on a trade as value_of_trade-cost_basis.
 However, how to calculate the value of a trade appears to be ambiguous.
 This can either be the value of the assets acquired or the value of the assets sold (in GBP).
 The current model uses "Counterpart" pricing for this valuation as this appears most intuitive, though there are different methods of doing this i.e. "Best" and "Transaction" prices.
-(The same issue may also apply to calculating the cost basis)
+(The same issue may also apply to calculating the cost basis).
+The counterpart pricing (what we use) uses the value of the obtained assett.

 3. Regarding bed and breakfasting we need to clarify if the 30 days is inclusive